nthykier/IDEA-debpkg/README.md

  * Basic syntax highlighting with syntactical validation plus highlight of known field values.
  * Basic (incomplete) validation of field values.
  * Completion of field names, known values for fields and known substitution variables.
- * Documentation for fields, known values in fields and known substitution variables ("CTRL + mouse-over")
+ * Documentation for fields, known values in fields and known substitution variables ("mouse-over")
  * Spellchecking of relevant fields (e.g. `Description`).
  * Check fields are placed in a paragraph where it makes sense.
- * Folding of long field values with `Description` folded by default.
+ * Folding of long field values with `Description` folded by default (also includes comments).
  * Validate dependency fields for use of unsupported version operators (e.g. in `Provides`) or build profile restrictions (in any binary package relation field).
  * Warn if a field just duplicates the field of the source paragraph.